Haeundae Beach Busan: Your Guide to Korea’s Most Famous Beach

 They serve food too, think casual, pub-style favorites that pair perfectly with a cold one.

-It’s a great spot for winding down after beach time or fueling up before sunset views, it’s a chill and satisfying stop.
+It’s a great spot for winding down after beach time or fueling up before sunset views.
+It’s a chill and satisfying stop.

 One is just a short walk from X the Sky, and the other is closer to the Busan SEA LIFE Aquarium.